 They have good dreams in Japan.
 Dreams that make things.
 Things like bright scarlet shrines that balance on the edge of craggy windswept clifftops.
 Scarlet shrines like the outrageously pretty Motonosumi Inari Shrine near Nagato in Western Japan.

-It’s a must see if you’re in the areas of Nagato or Hagi – and something to add to your Western Japan itinerary if you’re staying in Fukuoka, Hiroshima and maybe even Osaka.
+It’s a must see if you’re in the areas of Nagato or Hagi – and something to add to your Western Japan itinerary if you’re staying in Fukuoka or Hiroshima.
 Here’s everything you need to know to get there.

 Disclosure: Some of the links in this post are affiliate links which mean I earn a small commission if you use them to book.
 This does not cost you any extra.
 Also on this trip, I was hosted by the Japan National Tourist Organisation, see below for more details.